-- 30 The evaluation facility has formulated the following requirements and recommendations to the sponsor. - 1.
-The cryptographic mechanisms suitable for qualified electronic signatures according to the /SigG/ are published regularly in the Federal Gazette as indicated by /SigV/.
+- The certificate T-Systems-DSZ-ITSEC-04084-2002 and the corresponding certification report apply only to "CardOS/M4.01A with Application for Digital Signature Creation" implemented on the hardware SLE66CX322P with Chip Type Identifier '6C' (hexadecimal) produced in Production Line Number "2" (for Dresden). - 2.
+The cryptographic mechanisms suitable for SigG compliant electronic signatures are published according to /SigV/, annex 1, section 2 "Algorithmen Veröffentlichung und Neubestimmung der Eignung" in the Federal Gazette.
 According to the current publication (Geeignete Kryptoalgorithmen, 05.07.2001, Federal Gazette No. 158, p.
-18562, as of August 24th, 2001) the algorithms of the TOE (hash algorithm SHA-1 and RSA algorithm) are suited until end of 2006.
+18562, as of August 24th, 2001) the algorithms of the TOE (hash algorithm SHA-1 and RSA algorithm) are approved until end of 2006.
 The results of the evaluation as to the security objectives SO6 "Quality of Key Generation" and SO7 "Provide Secure Digital Signature" are, therefore, valid until end of 2006.
-Then, they shall be re-examined. - 2.
-It is necessary to re-evaluate the TOE if and when new discoveries on attacks are found with respect to cryptographic or other security mechanisms the TOE utilises which may lead to suspicion that the minimum strength of high is in question. - The evaluation facility has formulated the following requirements and recommendations as to the adequate use of the TOE. - 1.
-The signature module configuration of the TOE $(n \neq 1)$ designed for a specially secured environment must not be delivered to an individual as a personal configuration of the TOE.
-It is the responsibility of the card issuer (e. g. a certification service provider) to ensure secure delivery.
+Then, they shall be re-examined. - 3.
+It is necessary to re-evaluate the TOE as soon as there are new findings on potential successful attacks against the TOE's cryptographic or other security mechanisms leading to the assumption that the minimum strength of mechanism "high" is in question. - 4.
+The following procedure for delivery of the hardware SLE66CX322P must be used: The manufacturer Siemens AG, ICN EN TNA has to personally collect wafer and modul at the Infineon Warehouse in Regensburg. - 5.
+Special care must be taken to deliver the complete user documentation (cf. Security Target). - The following stipulations for the secure usage of the TOE have to be met: - If "CardOS/M4.01A with Application for Digital Signature Creation" implemented on SLE66CX322P hardware is to be used for creating qualified electronic signatures compliant to the (German) Signature Act /SigG/, the certification service provider has to specify in his security concept all measures required for secure personalisation.

-- 2. The procedures of completion, initialisation, and personalisation as described in CardOS/M4.01 Delivery, Generation and Configuration (No. 8 in table 1 of the Security Target, cf. chapter 3 of this certification report) and CardOS/M4.01 Documentation for Trust Center (No. 7 in table 1 of the Security Target, cf. chapter 3 of this certification report) must strictly be followed, no deviation is allowed.
+- 2. The signature module configuration of the TOE (n ≠ 1) designed for a specially secured environment must not be delivered to an individual as a personal configuration of the TOE.
+It is the responsibility of the card issuer (e. g. a certification service provider) to meet this requirement. - 3.
+The procedures of completion, initialisation, and personalisation as described in CardOS/M4.01 Delivery, Generation and Configuration and CardOS/M4.01 Documentation for Trust Center must strictly be followed, no deviation is allowed.
 These procedures avoid mistakes and shall be part of the security concept of the certification service provider.
-Changes to the personalisation scripts may be applied only at locations and in the sense indicated by a comment. - 3.
-Key generation shall take place within a secure environment, e. g. at a certification service provider's site, only. - 4.
-In the following respect the TOE is not compliant to the DIN V 66291-1 standard: The TOE always allows reading of the certificate of the card holder (C.CH.DS) located in the EF_C_CH_DS without any authentication.
+Changes to the personalisation scripts may be applied only at locations and in the sense indicated by comments. - 4.
+Key pair generation shall take place within a secure environment only, e. g. at a certification service provider's site. - 5.
+In the following respect, the TOE is not compliant to the DIN V 66291-1 standard: The TOE always allows reading of the certificate of the card holder (C.CH.DS) located in the EF\C\CH\DS without any authentication by PIN.